rahulkhanal/sequelize/README.md

-create a database. and make server and database connection
+create a database and make server and database connection.